 If you haven’t noticed, there are 2014s and 2015s still on the market.
 Why?
 Because 2016 happened.
 Suddenly, despite the 2015 vintage being full of great, ageworthy Brunellos, most were passed up for the 2016 vintage, points or no points.

+But luckily, I’ve known all along that help was on the way.
 One of my favorite Brunello producers also happens to be one of the region’s most strict.
 Val di Suga, who for years has remained one of Tuscany’s finest and most consistent producers usually releases their wines pretty late.
-For the 2015 vintage, I think that hurt them a bit because they made a fantastic and super concentrated Brunello that received big scores but quickly got overshadowed by all the 2016 vintage talk.
+We offered their 2013 vintage, back when 2015s were just hitting the market, but that’s all by design.